phaidra/phaidra/README.md

 + Please set the variable `ADMIN_IP_LIST` to `192.168.65.1` in an `.env` file for the demo/localhost version.
 This is to reach the admin area.
 For ssl/shib see below.
 + Please set the variable `HOST_DOCKER_SOCKET` to `/var/run/docker.sock` in an `.env` file.
 This is to get proper service monitoring.

-## Demo/Localhost version with local storage
+## Demo version with local storage
 ###  Prerequisites
 + make sure no other service is using port 8899 on your computer.